ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S07-additional-topics/L2-filecoin/index.md

 # Filecoin

+Protocol Labs, who built IPFS, have developed an entire network for decentralized filesharing called Filecoin.
+In this section, we'll go through a Truffle Box which sets up a Filecoin environment on your computer.

-Using the Filecoin Truffle Box
+## Using the Filecoin Truffle Box
 This quick start uses an already-created project to provide the base Truffle project structure and example contracts.
 In your workspace directory, run the following commands: